rangle/webpack-workshop-part-two/slides/src/content/5-code-splitting.md

 ## Introduction

 - Two types of code-splitting in webpack
-- Resource splitting (to improve Parallel loading and Caching)
+- Resource splitting (to improve Parallel loading and Caching), done via config
-- On-demand splitting87ru
+- On-demand splitting, done in logic
   - Specify split-points in app logic for on-demand loading, webpack splits the modules and dependencies inside into a new chunk
 - Both splitting approaches allow splitting code into bundles to improve page load time (a bundle loaded quickly to allow some content to be shown sooner, and another bundle loaded later for less urgent code)
 - Can use with `CommonsChunkPlugin` to reduce code-size (reduce code redundancy and move it to single chunk)